What is the 'mercy' Jesus is referring to?Jesus is discussing both God's mercy upon us, and the mercy that we may choose to extend to others.

+We are each a child of the Supreme Being.
 We are His individual creations.
 Though He has imbued us with individuality and freedom of choice, we are still of the same nature as He.
-Being of that same nature, we have the same propensity for love, mercy and compassion.
+Being of that same nature, we have the same propensity for love, mercy, and compassion.

 While requesting the Supreme Being's mercy and compassion, it is contradictory to not extend mercy and compassion to others.
 This was also expressed by Jesus in a statement referred to as the “golden rule:”

-That choice is reflected throughout our lives.
+These choices are reflected throughout our lives.
 We can choose to act in a way that hurts others or act in a way that is kind and merciful to others.
 It is our choice.

-Actions that hurt others simply reflect our choice not to recognize the Supreme Being.
-They reflect our self-centeredness.
+Does self-centeredness oppose mercy?Actions that hurt others simply reflect our choice not to recognize the Supreme Being.
+They reflect self-centeredness.

+But being merciful to others includes understanding who we are.
 In other words, we should understand who we are and who others are.